eslint/rfcs/designs/2026-custom-base-path/README.md

 Config objects without `files` or `ignores` will apply to these files as well.

 In a config object, `files` and `ignores` patterns and `basePath` values will continue to resolve relative to the current working directory, as they do today, even if they reference files outside of it.
+This is an improvement over the eslintrc behavior, where relative `files` patterns in config objects could not target directories outside the current working directory.

 ### Preview